 510 W. 52nd St., New York, NY

 Morrell Wine Bar & Café

-Rockefeller Center is a NYC go-to-destination, and Morrell Wine Bar & Café is the place to eat if wine and charcuterie is what you're hungry for.
+Rockefeller Center is an NYC go-to-destination, and Morrell Wine Bar & Café is the place to eat if wine and charcuterie are what you're hungry for.
 "The wine bar features over 75 wines by the glass, one of the largest selections in the city, and the company's massive Rare Wine Vault includes some of the most difficult to find bottles in the world."
 Choose a flight of red or white to have the opportunity to sample more than one wine, and pair each glass with charcuterie that is as amazing as the Rockefeller Center atmosphere that surrounds you.
 Speck is always sublime, as is duck pâté, foie gras, or wild boar sausage.
-Why not get the chef's selection and sample a variety charcuterie and cheese, making ordering simple?
+Why not get the chef's selection and sample a variety of charcuterie and cheese, making ordering simple?
 You must top off the meal with a plate of assorted chocolate truffles or an apple tart.
 You are in The Big Apple, after all!

 1 Rockefeller Plaza, New York, NY